-Students on internship are allowed to request that Laura Pierce submit a form to the Office of Graduate Studies who will enroll them for the CST 6990 Non-Credit Graduate Study Course (spring/summer/fall), which will allow them to be considered in student status for purposes of the registrar's office and for any previous student loans.
+Students on internship are allowed to request that Laura Pierce submit a form to the Office of Graduate Studies who will enroll them for the CST 6920 Non-Credit Graduate Study Course (spring/summer/fall), which will allow them to be considered in student status for purposes of the registrar's office and for any previous student loans.
 Note, however, that if new student loans are desired, then students must register for at least 5 credits per semester based on current federal student loan requirements.
-Note that students cannot use the CST 6990 zero credit option for the semester they intend to graduate, since they have to be enrolled for at least two dissertation credits at that time.
+While you are not eligible for an in-school deferment unless you are enrolled at least half-time, you may be eligible for forbearance on your loan(s) while you are working at your internship (see website https://studentaid.ed.gov/sa/repay-loans/deferment-forbearance).
+For more information, you should contact your loan servicer directly.
+Note that students cannot use the CST 6920 zero credit option for the semester they intend to graduate, since they have to be enrolled for at least two dissertation credits at that time.
 If they wish, students may register for Internship credits (PSY 6946- with the Director of Clinical Training listed as the professor), but they are not required to do so.